Some Background Stories Before We Dive In

 This is where it stopped feeling like a demo and started feeling like a real tool.

-I wrote a markdown document describing my entire home setup — devices, IPs, room layout, future plans — and uploaded it to Open WebUI's knowledge base.
+I wrote a markdown document describing my entire home setup, devices, IPs, room layout, future plans, and uploaded it to Open WebUI's knowledge base.
 Now when I ask "what smart devices do I have?" it answers based on my actual setup, not generic training data.
+For example:

 ### Smart Plug — TP-Link Tapo P304M (4-way power bar)